 There is no cure for fire blight but there are several things the gardener can do to manage the disease.

 - Cultural Practices:

-- Monitoring: Regularly monitor your Purple Sand Cherries for any sign of infection.
+- Monitoring: Regularly monitor your susceptible trees and shrubs for any sign of infection.
 Examine the branches in late winter for any signs of cankers and prune off any found.
 Next carefully monitor the tree at blossom time (the most vulnerable period), for any water soaked, wilted or browning flowers.
 Once flowering is complete continue to monitor stems watching for signs of ‘shepherd’s crook’ and bacterial ooze.
 Droplets of bacterial ooze can form on twigs within three days after infection (OMAFRA (Nov.
 24, 2020)).
 Continue to monitor the remainder of the season constantly being on the look out for any signs of the infection.

 - Pruning: Prune off infected branches about 1 foot (30-40cm) below the canker during dormancy.
 Continue to prune off infected areas throughout the garden season.
 Burn them if you can others wise black bag them.
 Disinfect your pruning tool between cuts with rubbing alcohol, bleach or Lysol (spray or multi surface cleaner).
 When pruning for overall size and shape prune lightly, as heavy pruning will spur on a lot of new growth that is very vulnerable to infection.

 - Fertilizing: Ease up on the fertilizers, especially nitrogen, to prevent excess young succulent growth, which is most susceptible to infection.